Rynji/Rynji.github.io/_projects/2019-12-23-monster-rebellion.md

 title: 'Monster Rebellion'
 subtitle: 'Location Based Mobile Game using GPS'
 date: 2019-12-23
-description: Extra project I worked on while working on my bachelor thesis.
+description: Fun game project I worked on while working on my bachelor thesis.
 A mobile game using location coördinates with interaction to stimulate children to walk to school instead of being brought by vehicle.
 featured_image: '/images/demo/demo-square.jpg'
 ---